Top Hezbollah leader was among the 37 people killed in an Israeli strike on a Beirut apartment block

 Hezbollah announced overnight that 15 of its operatives had been killed by Israeli forces, but it didn't how or where they died.
 Meanwhile, the Israeli army spokesperson, Lt.
 Col. Nadav Shoshani, said Saturday 16 Hezbollah fighters were killed in Friday's strike.

 Lebanese troops cordoned off the area around the destroyed building as Lebanese Red Cross members stood nearby to take any bodies recovered from the rubble.
-On Saturday morning, Hezbollah’s media office took journalists on a tour of the scene, where workers were still digging through the ruins.
+Hezbollah’s media office took journalists on a tour of the scene, where workers were still digging through the ruins.

-Lebanon's minister of public works and transport, Ali Hamieh, told reporters at the scene that 23 people were still missing.
+Lebanon's minister of public works and transport, Ali Hamieh, said Saturday that 23 people were still missing.

 Friday's strike came hours after Hezbollah launched one of its most intense bombardments of northern Israel in nearly a year of fighting, largely targeting Israeli military sites.
 Israel's Iron Dome missile defense system intercepted most of the Katyusha rockets.